kevinding0218/InterviewDocuments/Q and A/Algo/Hot Questions.md

 ### [510.
 Inorder Successor in BST II(Medium)](https://junhaow.com/lc/problems/tree/bst/510_inorder-successor-in-bst-ii.html/)
 #### Node has parent
-- Case 1: if node right child is not null -> go down to get its right's left
+- Case 1: if node right child is not null -> go to its right child then leftmost of that is the successor
 	```
 	TreeNode p = x.right;
 	while(p!=null){